 Difference of Branding and Its Core Practices in B2B vs B2C Business

 There was a time when marketers broadly use the Fax machine for branding or direct selling.
 But now you wouldn’t find anyone who even thinks of using the Fax machine.
-Everything change today or tomorrow, branding in B2B vs B2C businesses isn’t something different.
+Everything changes today or tomorrow, branding in B2B vs B2C businesses isn’t something different.

 Today the solution is simple- just go digital.
 Utilize the power of the web!
 This is the summary of modern branding practices.